fkautz/zt.dev/content/posts/gcp-buildpacks-old-compiler.md

 # Write-up

-Before the fix, GCP BuildPacks originally pulled in older compilers based upon the level of compatibility rather than the latest stable version.
+Before the fix, GCP Buildpacks originally pulled in older compilers based upon the level of compatibility rather than the latest stable version.

 For example, thub.com/fkautz/serve has the following go.mod: